pavolpluta/Java_MasterClass_Udemy/README.md

 - Arrays - Sorting challenge using input
 ... and so on, I don't feel like write it all here.

-#### Latter project should be a little more complex than the previous one
+#### Latter projects should be a little more complex than the previous ones